javeria-png/website-ip-checker/README.md

 # 🌐 Website IP Address Checker - Python

-This is my **second Python project!** A simple tool that finds the IP address of any website.
+A simple tool that finds the IP address of any website.

 ## Features
 - 🔍 Find IP address of any website